Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

    3. 99% of the time, these systems will be doing no work.
 This wastes time, as the schedule must
 4. Managing and traversing hierarchies (up, down and sideways) in `bevy_ecs` really sucks.
    1. [Relations](https://github.com/bevyengine/bevy/issues/3742) can't come soon enough.
-5. Bevy is missing a styling abstraction.
-   1. Implementation could be done today: just modify components!
-6. Bevy's input handling for UI is very primitive.
+5. Bevy's input handling for UI is very primitive.
    1. The [`Interaction`](https://docs.rs/bevy/0.12.0/bevy/ui/enum.Interaction.html) component for dealing with pointer input [is too limited](https://github.com/bevyengine/bevy/issues/7371).
    2. [Multi-touch support](https://github.com/bevyengine/bevy/issues/15) for mobile is [quite limited](https://github.com/bevyengine/bevy/issues/2333).
    3. [Keyboard and gamepad navigation](https://github.com/bevyengine/rfcs/pull/41) is currently missing.
    4. There is no first party support for an [action abstraction](https://github.com/leafwing-studios/leafwing-input-manager) for configurable keybindings.
    5. Bevy's picking support is very simplistic, and isn't easily extended to non-rectangular elements or those in world-space.
+6. Flexbox (and to a much lesser extent CSS Grid) are [hard to learn and have frustrating edge cases and a terrible API](https://elk.zone/mastodon.gamedev.place/@alice_i_cecile/111349519044271857).
+7. Font rendering in `bevy_ui` is sometimes remarkably ugly, due to a [just fixed bug](https://github.com/bevyengine/bevy/pull/10537).
+8. Bevy is missing a styling abstraction.
+   1. Implementation could be done today: just modify components!
-7. Adding non-trivial visuals to `bevy_ui` is too hard.
+9. Adding non-trivial visuals to `bevy_ui` is too hard.
    1. We're missing [rounded corners](https://github.com/bevyengine/bevy/pull/8973): essential for good-looking code-defined UI.
    2. We're missing [nine-patch support](https://github.com/bevyengine/bevy/pull/10588): essential for good-looking but flexible asset-defined UI.
    3. Until Bevy 0.12's UI materials, there was no escape hatch that let you add your own rendering abstractions within `bevy_ui`.
-8. Font rendering in `bevy_ui` is sometimes remarkably ugly, due to a [just fixed bug](https://github.com/bevyengine/bevy/pull/10537).
+10. Building UIs in pure code or by typing out a scene file is always going to be painful and error-prone: a visual editor would be great.
-9. [World-space UI](https://github.com/bevyengine/bevy/issues/5476) is very poorly supported, and uses an [entirely different set of tools](https://github.com/bevyengine/bevy/blob/v0.12.0/examples/2d/text2d.rs).
+11. [World-space UI](https://github.com/bevyengine/bevy/issues/5476) is very poorly supported, and uses an [entirely different set of tools](https://github.com/bevyengine/bevy/blob/v0.12.0/examples/2d/text2d.rs).
     1. This is essential for games (healthbars, unit frames), but is also really useful for things like markers and labels in GIS or CAD applications.
-10. `bevy_ui` has no first-class animation support.
+12. `bevy_ui` has no first-class animation support.
-11. `bevy_ui` nodes all have `Transform` and `GlobalTransform` components, but you're not allowed to touch them.
+13. `bevy_ui` nodes all have `Transform` and `GlobalTransform` components, but you're not allowed to touch them.
-12. Building UIs in pure code or by typing out a scene file is painful and error-prone: a visual editor would be great.
-13. The ergonomics of working with async tasks in Bevy is not good.
+14. The ergonomics of working with async tasks in Bevy is frustrating: too much manual tracking and polling of tasks.
-14. Flexbox (and to a much lesser extent CSS Grid) are [hard to learn and have frustrating edge cases and a terrible API](https://elk.zone/mastodon.gamedev.place/@alice_i_cecile/111349519044271857).

-Of these problems, only 1 (ECS boilerplate), 2 (widget abstraction), 3 (systems are not a good fit for callbacks) and 4 (hierarchy pain) are caused by our choice to use an ECS architecture.
+Of these problems, only 1 (entity spawning boilerplate), 2 (widget abstraction), 3 (systems are not a good fit for callbacks) and 4 (hierarchy pain) are caused by our choice to use an ECS architecture.
-And critically, *every single one of those problems* is something that Bevy should fix for other use cases.
-There's no impedance mismatch or architectural incompatibility beween ECS and GUIs: `bevy_ecs` (and `bevy_scene`) [simply aren't good enough yet](https://elk.zone/mastodon.gamedev.place/@alice_i_cecile/111349511360164259).

 The rest of these problems are bog-standard GUI problems: they need to be solved no matter what paradigm you're using.
+And critically, *every single one of those ECS-linked problems* is something that Bevy should fix for other use cases:

+1. Spawning custom entities (and especially entity assemblages) sucks for ordinary gameplay code, and scenes aren't good enough.
+2. Bevy is missing a code-defined level of abstraction that covers multi-entity hierarchies: bundles aren't good enough.
+3. One-shot systems are useful for all sorts of bespoke, complex logic, and we need to develop patterns to use them effectively.
+4. Bevy's approach to hierarchy is fundamentally slow, brittle and painful to work with.
+Relations need to be a first-class primitive.

+There's no fundamental impedance mismatch or architectural incompatibility beween ECS and GUIs: `bevy_ecs` (and `bevy_scene`) [simply isn't good enough yet](https://elk.zone/mastodon.gamedev.place/@alice_i_cecile/111349511360164259).

 ## The path forward for `bevy_ui`

 There is a long path to making `bevy_ui` genuinely great, but we can walk it one step at a time.
-There are some big open questions still, and upcoming rewrites, but that *doesn't* mean that all of `bevy_ui` is going to be burnt to the ground.
+There are some big open questions still, and upcoming rewrites to core components, but that *doesn't* mean that all of `bevy_ui` is going to be burnt to the ground.
-GUI frameworks involve a large number of complex, mostly independent subcomponents: improvements in one area will not be invalidating by a rewrite in others!
+GUI frameworks involve a large number of complex, mostly independent subcomponents: improvements in one area will not be invalidated by a rewrite in others!

 We can split the work to be done into three categories: **straightforward**, **controversial** and **research**.